Geoff Curtis

 Geoffrey Curtis (26 April 1943 – 15 December 1973) was a motorcycle speedway rider from Australia.

 Speedway career

 Curtis joined Crewe Kings in 1969 before joining Newcastle Diamonds for the 1970 season.

-He was a finalist at the British Speedway Championship in 1971 and helped Reading Racers win the British League title in 1973.
+Curtis was a finalist at the British Speedway Championship in 1971 and helped Reading Racers win the British League title in 1973.

-Just two months after helping Reading become the British champions he was killed in a race at the Sydney Showground Speedway.
+Just two months after helping Reading become the British champions, Curtis was killed in a race at the Sydney Showground Speedway.